Top 10 Decentralized Exchanges (DEX) in 2022

 OpenOcean makes it on this list as a DEX aggregator.
 It compiles several decentralized exchanges, even ones that are on this list like SushiSwap and Uniswap, and attempts to give you the best price of your chosen crypto from many decentralized applications.
 They've managed to win over customers with their 'no extra fees' policy, not charging for protocol fees and even protecting users if the prices of assets spike up or down.
 The PRO version allows the usual trading tools like candlestick charts, profit and loss settings, limit orders, and more.

 If you have a specific token that you are looking for and want to see which decentralized exchange is giving the best offer, Open Ocean could be your platform of choice.
 If you're looking for a pure decentralized exchange, however, OpenOcean aggregating centralized exchanges might not sit well with you.

 1inch is the other DEX aggregator on this list.
 The DEX uses liquidity protocols that facilitate trade and bases its protocol on algorithms.
 If you're worried that an Oasis coin might have a lower price than a Uniswap one, you can ease your worry with a DEX aggregator like 1inch.
 The platform also operates on the Ethereum and Binance Smart Chain, allowing diversification in your trading options.

 Honeyswap is like Uniswap except restructured around xDai trading pairs.
-With barely any decentralized exchanges offering xDai, this could be what you’re looking for, if you have developed a liking to the stablecoin.
+With barely any decentralized exchanges offering xDai, this could be what you're looking for if you have developed a liking for the stablecoin.
 The exchange offers yield farming, a way to transfer ERC-20 tokens to the xDai network, and allows you to exchange your fiat for xDai.